RivenPlayer-1/nrf_mesh_plugin/README.md

 bleMeshManager.connect(device);
 ```
 ### Custom BLE features :
-If your use case is not implemented, you should prioritize opening an [Issue] for a feature request.
+If your use case is not implemented, you should implement it.
 However you can still get access to other features of the [flutter_reactive_ble] plugin by getting its singleton instance using the following snippet :
 ```dart
 final blePlugin = FlutterReactiveBle();
 ```
-Again, this should not be done by you, feel free to ask us to implement a new method/feature ! :)
 ## Example app
 For more in depth use, please refer to example app which shows some of the most used features.
 In a tab based layout, it provides example usage on :